tamasan238/ubpf/README.md

 You can then pass the contents of `prog.o` to `ubpf_load_elf`, or to the stdin of the `vm/test` binary.

-## Contributing

-Please fork the project on GitHub and open a pull request.
-You can run all the tests with `nosetests`.

 ## License